nichtsfrei/wl-ltm/README.md

 # wl-lid-toggle-monitor

-Utility to toggle a defined display when lid is closed for wayland compositors.
+Daemon to toggle a defined display when lid is closed for wayland compositors.

 ## Building